-B. Procedures:.
+B. Procedures:

-Upon submittal of complete building permit plans or manufactured home installation permit, the Ceounty shall calculate the impact fee for the development within thirty (30) days of submittal or with issuance of building permit whichever occurs first.
+Upon submittal of complete building permit plans or manufactured home installation permit, the county shall calculate the impact fee for the development within thirty (30) days of submittal or with issuance of building permit whichever occurs first.

 - C. Exemptions: The provisions of this chapter shall not apply to the following: - 1.
 Rebuilding the same amount of floor space of a structure which is destroyed by fire or other catastrophe, provided the structure is rebuilt and ready for occupancy within two (2) years of its destruction; - 2.
 Remodeling or repairing a structure which does not increase the number of service units; - 3.
-Replacing a residential unit, including a manufactured/mobile home, with another residential unit on the same lot; provided that, the number of service units does not increase: - 4.
+Replacing a residential unit, including a manufactured/mobile home, with another residential unit on the same lot; provided that, the number of service units does not increase; - 4.
 Placing a temporary construction trailer, office or an RV used as living quarters per Elmore County Code on a lot; - 5.
-Constructing an addition on a residential structure which does not increase the number of service units: - 6.
+Constructing an addition on a residential structure which does not increase the number of service units; - 6.
 Adding uses that are typically accessory to residential uses, such as tennis court or a clubhouse, unless it can be clearly demonstrated that the use creates a significant impact on the capacity of system improvements; or - 7.
-The installation of a modular building, manufactured/mobile home or recreational vehicle if the fee payer can demonstrate by documentation such as utility bills and tax records that either a modular building, manufactured/mobile home or recreational vehicle was legally in place on the lot or space prior to the effective date of this chapter; or an impact fee has been paid previously for the modular building, manufactured/mobile home or recreational vehicle on that same lot or space. - 8.
-Construction that would otherwise be subject to payment of the development impact fee pursuant to this chapter if undertaken by a taxing district, as defined in section 63-201, Idaho Code, or by an authorized public charter school, as defined in section 33-5202A, Idaho Code, in the course of carrying out its statutory responsibilities.

-D. Exemption Claim Process: A Ffee Ppayer shall claim an exempt development activity upon application of a building permit or manufactured/mobile home installation permit, or if no building permit or manufactured/mobile home installation permit required, prior to the time construction commences.
-Any exemption not so claimed shall be deemed waived by the Ffee Ppayer.
-Claims for exemption shall be determined by the Ffire Delistrict within fifteen (15) days of receipt of the claim for exemption.
+The installation of a modular building, manufactured/mobile home or recreational vehicle if the fee payer can demonstrate by documentation such as utility bills and tax records that either a modular building, manufactured/mobile home or recreational vehicle was legally in place on the lot or space prior to the effective date of this chapter; or an impact fee has been paid previously for the modular building, manufactured/mobile home or recreational vehicle on that same lot or space. - D. Exemption Claim Process: A fee payer shall claim an exempt development activity upon application of a building permit or manufactured/mobile home installation permit, or if no building permit or manufactured/mobile home installation permit required, prior to the time construction commences.
+Any exemption not so claimed shall be deemed waived by the fee payer.
+Claims for exemption shall be determined by the fire district within fifteen (15) days of receipt of the claim for exemption.